I'm gonna have to New York GOP congressional candidate embraces limbaugh despite recent controversy.

 So who knows?

-Uh all I know is the one thing I was told in all this was that success is the sweetest revenge.
+All I know is the one thing I was told in all this was that success is the sweetest revenge.

-When they try to wipe you out, when they try to shut you down.
+When they try to wipe you out, when they try to shut you down, just like this last time they tried to, they thought they had me.

-They just they thought that it was nirvana.
+They thought that it was nirvana.

 They thought the day had finally come.

-And they are now so discombobulated that they failed that they don't understand it.
+And they are now so discombobulated that they failed, that they don't understand it.

 Their days were ruined.